drhsqlite/fossil-mirror/www/server/debian/nginx.md

 versions in URLs like `/file/trunk/path/name/…` the rule above will apply to them, too, requiring your users to toss the cache before they’ll see updates to the referenced content.
-Trading off caching versus the possibility of stale data is a delicate dance.)
+Trading off caching versus the possibility of stale data is a delicate dance.
+You can make this arbitrarily complex.
+You might give a cache time of a day or a week for URLs more likely to change and reserve the really-long times for those impossible to change without changing the URL.)

 Similarly, the `local/generic` file referenced above helps us reduce unnecessary repetition among the multiple sites this configuration hosts: